 “Through our work together, I became more confident, more relaxed, and less worried when it came to leading my team.”
 Ariana Mangum

-What did I do?
+But not so fast…first, what did I do?

 The funny thing is, after the acquisition I went through where my utopia work environment seemingly changed overnight, less than a year later the entire C-suite that acquired us was replaced.

 The board and new CFO came to me to discuss how to improve our failing culture, they wanted to assure me that what I had experienced was no longer “business as usual”.
 It bought me some time.
 I figured I had enough in me to at least exit strategically.